tommifloor/pinterest-data-pipeline693/README.md

 # 1. Data Pipeline Architecture At A Glance
 ![Architecture](assets/CloudPinterestPipeline.jpeg)

-### Key Project Takeaways
-- AWS Cloud computing with EC2, S3 storage, and MSK
-- API configuration on AWS Gateway
-- Command line Kafka configuration
-- Kafka data streaming using AWS Kinesis
-- Airflow DAG workflow creation and MWAA deployment
-- Data cleaning and analysis using Apache Spark and PySpark
-- Databricks platform for data streaming, transformation, and storage
+The project consists of two main components:

+- A `batch workflow` that processes Pinterest data in bulk on a daily schedule.
+- A `streaming workflow` that processes a continous data stream from the same source in near real-time.

+The two components may differ in their approach, but they are both built primarily on `AWS` and `Databricks` services and use the same data set as a foundation.

 # 2. Pinterest Data Emulation
-The foundation of data engineering is data.
-To demonstrate the practical applications of data engineering, it is necessary to first emulate data resembling real world situations.
+The foundation of all data engineering is data.
+To demonstrate the practical applications of data engineering, it is necessary to first generate data resembling real world situations.
 For this project, the generated data has been designed to resemble that of social media website Pinterest.

-The data emulation is performed by the Python scripts found in the `user_emulation`-folder, which extract a continous stream of data from three datasets stored on an AWS relational database.
-To simulate user interactions as they would occur on Pinterest, data from the datasets is selected at random.
-The same datasets are used for both workflows.
+The data emulation is performed by the Python scripts found in the `user_emulation`-folder, which extract data from three data sets stored on an AWS relational database.
+To simulate user interactions, the data is extracted from the database at random.

-The datasets are:
+The three data sets are:

 - `pinterest_data`: contains data about posts on Pinterest:
 ```